openfootball/help/README.md

 However, you can run your own HTTP JSON API web service.
 See the official [`sport.db.service`](https://github.com/sportdb/sport.db.service) starter scripts built into the [`sportdb` command line tool](http://sportdb.github.io/).
-Or see the [`sport.db.starter` kits](https://github.com/sportkit) in JavaScript, Go & friends to get started building your own, for example.
+Or see the [`sport.db.starter` kits](https://github.com/sportkit) in JavaScript, Go & friends to get started building your own.

 <!--